-We encourage students to become more confident, independent learners while they develop 21st century life skills that will benefit their future learning, life and work.
+We help students become more confident, independent learners.
+They will also develop 21st century skills that will help them in their future learning, life and work

 On this course, students will: